MoniMurray/bookworms-et-al/AGILE.md

 |                                                                                                                                                                                                                        |                                                                                                                                                                                                                                                                                                                                                                 |
 | All user action must receive feedback                                                                                                                                                                                  |

-MoSCoW Prioritisation
+## MoSCoW Prioritisation<a name="moscow"></a>

-Prioritisation of User Stories
+### Prioritisation of User Stories

 I have used MoSCoW Prioritisation to assign a priority level to the User Stories of the Project.
 'MoSCoW' is an acronym for 'Must have', 'Should have', 'Could have, 'Will not have' and represent the prioritisation level applied to User Stories during this iteration of production.
 For the purpose of this project, 'an iteration' represents this project's lifecycle up to submission.

-Must Have - these User Stories are non-negotiable and represent the core functionality of the Project.
+- Must Have - these User Stories are non-negotiable and represent the core functionality of the Project.
 As such, they are guaranteed to be delivered.
 'Must have' features of this project are the Responsive front-end design, User Registration and Authentication, and CRUD.
 This represents approximately 60% of the effort planned for the project overall.

-Should Have and Could Have - Should have/Could have can be grouped together as being important aspects of the Project adding significant value, but as they are not vital they should each represent approximately 20% of the effort planned for the project.
+- Should Have and Could Have - Should have/Could have can be grouped together as being important aspects of the Project adding significant value, but as they are not vital they should each represent approximately 20% of the effort planned for the project.

-Won't Have - User Stories marked as Won't have may be included as features in future iterations of my Project, but will not be delivered in this iteration.
+- Won't Have - User Stories marked as Won't have may be included as features in future iterations of my Project, but will not be delivered in this iteration.

 User Story	MOSCOW

 TABLE

-User Story Tasks
+## User Story Tasks<a name="ust"></a>

 I have used the acceptance criteria steps to create user story tasks to facilitate the execution of each User Story.
 Once these tasks for each User Story are complete and tested, the User Story is finished and is assigned as 'Done' in the Project Kanban.